Data model

 deleted_at timestamp Date of deletion

-In the application, a VLAN can be attached to a subnet or a logic switch from these two objects.
+In the app, a VLAN can be linked to a logic switch from these two objects.

 Physical infrastructure